Biochar is still mostly a research and cottage industry, yet it has the potential to impact returns for a broad range of investors.

 Reduced fertilizer use might also be expected to reduce prices in fertilizer markets, but to the extent that fertilizer is made from commodities such as natural gas (which have a wide variety of other uses,) the effect on fertilizer prices can also be expected to be marginal.

-The whole story, however, is not just the char.
+, is not just the char.
 During pyrolysis, a whole range of volatile organic compounds are emitted from the biomass feedstock, and these can be used to

 - Produce bio-oil, which can be upgraded into liquid fuel.
 The company Dynamotive (DYMTF.OB) is working to commercialize this process, as I discussed in my investing in biochar article.